BlenderCN-Org/blender_scripts-4/README.md

 ## Bitkin Live Blender Export Scripts

+Or how to go from a Blender project file:
 ![blender](blender.png "Blender")

+To raw vertices in my own format for rendering in whatever technology I chose:
 ![models](models.png "Exported Models")

-A collection of the python scripts used in the creation of [Bitkin Live](https://play.google.com/store/apps/details?id=net.josephharding.petgame.android&hl=en)
+This repository holds a collection of the python scripts used in the creation of [Bitkin Live](https://play.google.com/store/apps/details?id=net.josephharding.petgame.android&hl=en)

 ### :snake: Anaconda :snake:

-I'm including this reposititory, which is just a selection of a few python scripts from a larger private repo of tools I built while working on Bitkin Live, to show my knowledge of the importance of tools, and to provide more examples of python code I've written.
+I'm including this reposititory to show my understanding of the importance of tools and to provide more examples of python code I've written.

+Note: I didn't include run instructions here as I thought installing Blender and getting a hold of raw project files from Bitkin Live might be a bit too much to ask, but my other two projects do run!